HHS/TANF-app/docs/How-We-Work/team-meetings.md

 - **Attendees:** Core team
 - **Facilitator:** Raft PM/Scrum Master
 - **When:** Daily 12pm-12:15pm EST and asynchronously on Thursdays and every other Tuesday when the team has sprint ceremonies
-- **Format:** Each team member gives an brief and intentional update to answer these questions
+- **Format:** Each team member gives a brief and intentional update to answer these questions
   - Facilitator shares their screen and pulls up the tickets for each team member in the current sprint.
   - *What did you do since the last standup that advances the sprint goals?*
   - *What are you doing today that advances the sprint goals?*